CLINICAL PASTORAL EDUCATION (CPE)

 Our communities are ideal settings in which to teach and practice pastoral skills.
 More than 1,000 residents and more than 900 team members come together from various cultural and faith backgrounds to experience the ups and downs along life’s continuum.

-CPE students have the opportunity to learn in GH’s unique communities that value older adults and provide compassionate services to them.
+Goodwin Living chaplains mentor students in spiritual care with older adults.
+CPE students benefit from the rare opportunity to develop relationships with older adults, their families, our diverse staff, and caregivers.
+Students refine their skills in providing spiritual support with visits in hospice, care, hospital, and home contexts.
 Seminars cover depression, dementia, Alzheimer's disease, and the care of frail elders.
-This milieu provides a wide range of opportunity for learning about mutuality in pastoral care and counseling, extending from residents to their families and to the staff who care for them.
+This milieu provides a wide range of opportunities for learning about mutuality in pastoral care and counseling, extending from residents to their families and to the staff who care for them.
 Students learn by engaging in ongoing pastoral support, hospital visits, crisis and transition intervention, group leadership, public worship, and pastoral administration.
-Graduates take what they learn from elders at GH into their own diverse ministry settings.
+Graduates take what they learn from elders at Goodwin House into their own diverse ministry settings.

-Rev. Daniel R. Duggan is the Director of Clinical Pastoral Education, ext.
-7576
+Chaplain Liz Pomerleau, ACPE Associate Certified Educator, is the Director of Clinical Pastoral Education, ext.
+7576.

 CPE students for the Summer 2023 term are found HERE.